NOHVCC News

 is desperately needed in Kern County.

-"I overwhelmingly support the off-highway vehicle program and
+"I overwhelmingly support the off-highway

 the need for such a project in Kern County," said Assemblyman Kevin